suvan92/AlgorithmsAndDataStructures/README.md

 | **dequeue** | O(1) | O(1) |
 | Space Complexity | O(n) | O(n) |

+On the surface the doubly linked list based implementation seems to solve the main problem with the [array based implementation](#array-based-implementation) because all that is necessary to enqueue and dequeue is to update the references on the tail and head, respectively.
+However, each element has extra overhead in the form of the node object and references to the previous and next node.
+Additionally, everytime a new element is added memory must be allocated dynamically.
+In this respect the array based implementation is preferable as arrays employ bulk allocation.

 ### Ring buffer based implementation